Unicon/shib-cas-authn3/README.md

 * https://wiki.shibboleth.net/confluence/display/SHIB2/IdPEnableECP
 * https://wiki.shibboleth.net/confluence/display/SHIB2/IdPInstall [section: `Using a customized web.xml`)

-Additionally Desired Features
+Additional Features
 -----------------------------

-* Externalize settings to allow for changes to the configuration outside of the deployed application.
-This allows shared settings/configurations as well as the ability to update without having to stop/restart the IDP
+* Externalize settings to allow for setting the configuration of the callback servlet outside of the deployed IDP application.
+* Additionally, CAS is now sent the entityId param (relaying party id from Shib).